-

 Marguerite vs. Other Sweet Potato Vines

-Ipomoea ‘Marguerite’ is the most balanced and versatile option among the four, offering bright chartreuse foliage without excessive vigor.
+Ipomoea ‘Marguerite’ is the most balanced and versatile option among our selections, offering bright chartreuse foliage without excessive vigor.
 While Compact Margie pushes color intensity and growth speed further, Marguerite remains more controlled, making it easier to manage in mixed containers.
 Compared to Blackie its role is supportive rather than dominant, lifting surrounding colors instead of grounding them.

 Its foliage is smoother and more uniform than Tricolor, lacking variegation but delivering consistent, dependable color from planting to frost.
 Marguerite also tolerates partial shade better than Compact Margie, retaining good color where full sun isn’t available.
 For gardeners who want reliable brightness with fewer pruning demands, Marguerite is the most forgiving choice.